If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Bourbon has been in boom times for years now, with brands like WL Weller, Pappy Van Winkle, and Old Forester Birthday Bourbon becoming instant collector’s items upon their release, and commanding exorbitant prices on the secondary market.
+Bourbon has been in boom times for years now, with brands like WL Weller, Pappy Van Winkle and Old Forester Birthday Bourbon becoming instant collector’s items upon their release, and commanding exorbitant prices on the secondary market.
 These are all fantastic bourbons, but there’s a world of attainable and much more affordable bottles to focus on.
 Craft distilleries in nearly every state make bourbon nowadays, and some are better than others, mostly due to a glut of fairly young expressions and just the general learning curve.

-What Makes a Whiskey Bourbon?
+What Makes a Whiskey a True Bourbon?

 Some common misconceptions about bourbon still abound.
-Firstly, it was formally recognized by Congress in 1964 as a “distinctive product of the United States,” not “America’s native spirit” as many claim.
+Firstly, it was formally recognized by Congress in 1964 as a “distinctive product of the United States,” not “America’s native spirit,” as many claim.
 Also, it does not have to be made in Kentucky, although the majority of it is (around 95 percent according to some estimates).
 Bourbon doesn’t have to be aged in barrels for a set length of time, but it does indeed need to see the inside of a wooden container.
 And lastly, you can drink it any damn way you please — there’s absolutely no right or wrong way to enjoy bourbon.
 Like it neat or with a couple of ice cubes?
 Great.
 Maybe you prefer it in a cocktail or even (sorry about this, purists) with some Coke?
 Fantastic, go right ahead and drink it that way.

 1. Maker’s Mark